 Premium quality education comes from an environment that nurtures interaction.
 Where instructors such as you are nurturing a community and students learn through multi-layered networking and interactivity.

-While most online courses offer a one to many approach, LearnWorlds’ educational system supports both one to many and one to one mentoring.
-Each student has specific learning objectives and style.
-Some might require a special approach, personal coaching or even their own custom private course, created for their own specific learning objectives.
+While most online courses offer one too many approaches, LearnWorlds’ educational system supports both one to many and one-to-one mentoring.
+Each student has specific learning objectives and styles.
+Some might require a special approach, personal coaching, or even their own custom private course, created for their own specific learning objectives.

 Interactive Learning in Knowledge-Economy

 Our modern society is quickly moving towards a knowledge economy, where intangible assets such as knowledge and information are valued much higher than tangible goods.
-Which is also the reason of why elearning is a growing multi-billion dollar industry with online courses being in such a high-demand and the rise of edupreneurs.
+This is also the reason why eLearning is a growing multi-billion dollar industry with online courses being in such a high-demand and the rise of edupreneurs.

 E-learning is a convenient way for a busy society to earn knowledge.
 Whether you teach yoga or dancing to busy professionals that prefer studying at home instead of commuting or corporate training professionals earning their CPE credits after work, it is an important part of our society.
 Learning has been disconnected by the limitations of the physical world.